2ndshiftJim/meetups_vm_v1/README.md

 # meetups_vm_v1
-Documentation storage on what tools are installed in the meetups vm, and examples on how to use said toosl.
+Documentation storage on what tools are installed in the meetups vm, and examples on how to use said tools.